-About the Pennsylvania Highlands Trail Network
+About the Highlands Trail in Pennsylvania

-The Pennsylvania Highlands Trail Network (PHTN) is an interconnected network of recreational trails located within the 1.9 million-acre, 13 county Pennsylvania Highlands region.The PA Highlands Trail will extend the New York-New Jersey Highlands Trail into Pennsylvania, from the Delaware River in Riegelsville, Bucks County.
-The Highlands Trail heads west to the junction of the Mason Dixon and Appalachian Trails in the Whiskey Springs Uplands.
-Along the way the Highlands Trail will co-locate with several existing trails and connect a network of trails across a variety of landscapes.
+The Highlands Trail in Pennsylvania is a connected trail network located in the 1.9 million-acre, 13 county Pennsylvania Highlands region.The Highlands Trail extends the New York-New Jersey Highlands Trail into Pennsylvania beginning at the Delaware River in Riegelsville, Bucks County.
+The Highlands Trail heads west to the junction of the Mason-Dixon and Appalachian Trails in the Whiskey Springs Uplands of Cumberland County.
+Along the way, the Highlands Trail co-aligns with several existing trails and creates a trail network across a variety of landscapes.
 The Highlands Trail includes paved multi-use trails such as the Schuylkill River Trail and rugged footpaths like the Horse-Shoe Trail.
-The Highlands Trail includes a spectrum of trail types to accommodate a wide range of uses including hiking, horseback riding, mountain biking, cross country skiing and other forms of non-motorized recreation.
+The Highlands Trail includes a spectrum of trail types to accommodate a wide range of uses including hiking, biking, horseback riding, cross country skiing and other forms of non-motorized recreation.
 Portions of the trail are also ADA-accessible.
-The use(s) allowed on a particular section of trail are to be determined by the landowner and/or trail manager.
+The use(s) permitted on a particular trail are determined by the landowner and/or trail manager.
 The Highlands Trail is a Department of Conservation and Natural Resources (DCNR) designated State-wide Major Greenway.
 Trail planning and development on Highlands Trail gap areas is ongoing.

 The William Penn Foundation, founded in 1945 by Otto and Phoebe Haas, works to close the achievement gap for low-income children, ensure a sustainable environment, foster creativity that enhances civic life, and advance philanthropy in the Philadelphia region.
 With assets of nearly $2 billion, the Foundation distributes approximately $80 million in grants annually.
 Learn more about the Foundation at www.williampennfoundation.org.

-The Edward M. Morris Foundation
+The M. Edward Morris Foundation